andwn/cave-story-md/README.md

 For 3 button, A cycles through weapons.
 The rest is the same.

-### Save files
+### Level Select (Next release)
+🡩 🡫🡨 🡪  A+Start.
+Like Sonic.
+In the future I want to make weapons, ammo, health, and specific items/equips configurable.

+This replaces the old method:

 There are SRAM files for various points in the game to help debugging in the save directory.
 The `.gens.srm` are for most emulators (odd bytes), and `.blastem.sram` for BlastEm (contiguous).

 ### Compilation
-For Ubuntu 16.04, other distros may vary slightly:
+I've built on Ubuntu 16.04, Debian 8 and Arch, 32 and 64 bit:

 0. Dependencies for all this:
-  - `build-essential` - Need this to build anything in C
-  - `texinfo` - Newer GCC might pull this in but make sure it is installed
-  - `openjdk-8-jre-headless` - For the compression tool lz4w.
-I may do something about this eventually
-  - `python` - Required to generate a header file, both 2 and 3 are known to work
-  - `wget` - Required to build gendev
-  - `unzip` - Required to build gendev
+  - For Ubuntu/Debian: `sudo apt install wget unzip build-essential texinfo openjdk-8-jre-headless python`
+  - For Arch: `sudo pacman -Sy wget unzip base-devel texinfo jre8-openjdk python`
 1. Set up my fork of [Gendev](https://github.com/andwn/gendev.git) (Both the toolchain and SGDK are customized)
-  - The command to build and install Gendev is `sudo make`
+  - The command to build and install Gendev is `sudo make`.
+Yes, this is awful.
+No, I'm not fixing it.
   - Compiling a GNU toolchain takes a very long time, over an hour on slow machines
   - If after the fact you want to only update SGDK, run `sudo make sgdk-clean` then `sudo make sgdk`.
 This way you don't have to wait forever to rebuild the whole toolchain
 2. Clone this repository and do `make`.